0xKione/meteo/README.md

 # meteo
-A project to build a basic app using MeteorJS with React Native and the meteor-mysql library
+A project to build a basic app using MeteorJS with React and React Native